DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/07UserGuide/Workloads/CreateDeploymentByImage.md

 A stateless load (Deployment) is an application running on Kubernetes that does not save any data and state.
 Like other workloads, stateless workloads are composed of Pods.
 Through the Daocloud container management platform, you can easily manage workloads on multi-cloud and multi-cluster based on the permissions you have, including the creation, update, deletion, elastic scaling, restart, and version rollback of stateless workloads.
 Full lifecycle management.

-This article describes how to create stateless workloads through mirroring.
+This article describes how to create stateless workloads through image.

 ## prerequisites

-Before using mirroring to create stateless workloads, the following prerequisites need to be met:
+Before using image to create stateless workloads, the following prerequisites need to be met:

 - The container management platform [has joined the Kubernetes cluster](../Clusters/JoinACluster.md) or [has created the Kubernetes cluster](../Clusters/CreateCluster.md), and can access the UI interface of the cluster.